Nidi di Rondine – Heaven in Every Bite

 - Pre-heat the oven to 375°F.

-- Coat the bottom of a large baking dish with 1 cup of marinara sauce.
+- Coat the bottom of a large baking dish with some of the marinara/tomato sauce.
+Keep the rest to use as a dip or drizzle when serving.

-- Spread a layer of béchamel on the pasta pieces, then sprinkle with grated Parmigiano-Reggiano cheese and place slices of prosciutto, then basil, then fontina cheese on top.
+- Spread a layer of béchamel on the pasta pieces, then sprinkle with grated Parmigiano-Reggiano cheese and Italian seasoning.

 - Place them close together cut side up in baking dish.
 Continue the process until the dish is full.
 If you have space left use crumpled balls of foil to fill in the space and keep the rolls upright.